SamyanSharma/Sentinel-EDR/README.md

 ## 🤝 Contributing & Status
 * **Status:** Stable.
 Maintained strictly for educational purposes and portfolio demonstration.
-* **Contributing:** Not accepting external pull requests – this is a personal educational project.
+* **Contributing:** This repository is maintained as an academic portfolio piece.
+Issues and feedback are welcome, but PRs are not expected.
 * **Acknowledgments:** This project was built as the Final Project for Harvard University's CS50x.

 ---